World Dream Bank

 - The house: I think he means "the bathhouse was a ruin; the house above looked carelessly planted, but it survived whatever wrecked the bathhouse."
 Given the destruction of Japanese temples and traditions in Myoe's time, there's a temptation to read this as a dream-comment that despite the current crisis this transplanted religion was built to last.

 - Froth: I don't know what script Myoe wrote "froth" in.
 If kanji (Chinese characters), perhaps he was unsure how to write an uncommon word spoken in the dream; he may have intended another word entirely.
-If kana (phonetic) then it's more likely he means froth but is unsure this was the word spoken; or just that he finds it as strange a thing to say, now that he's awake, as we do.
+If kana (phonetic) then it's more likely he means froth but is unsure this was the word spoken; or just that he finds it a strange thing to say, now that he's awake.

 - I thought of these things while I was drinking.
 It will benefit all: Does Myoe mean "as I drank, I thought 'my drinking the dove will benefit all'"?
 The dream hints he's absorbing some insight he can use to help others.
 But what?
 In the Abrahamic religions, the symbolism would be explicit: dove, holy spirit, doctrine.
 Is it unreasonable to read Myoe's dream this way too?
 Well, no, not really; he was a bit messianic.
 He knew the right path, and could turn quite caustic with us corrupt, worldly, or merely misguided souls--like the leaders of rival sects.
 Saints can be hard to live with.